-- Records that are kept in the sole possession of the maker, are used only as a person memory aid, and are not accessible or revealed to any other person except a temporary substitute for the maker of the record. - Records of the law enforcement unit of an educational agency subject to the provisions of § 99.8. - Records relating to an individual who is employed by an educational agency or institution that are made and maintained in the normal course of business; related exclusively to the individual in that individual's capacity as an employee; and are not available for use for any other purpose.
+- Records that are kept in the sole possession of the maker, are used only as a person memory aid, and are not accessible or revealed to any other person except a temporary substitute for the make of the record. - Records of the law enforcement unit of an educational agency subject to the provisions of § 99.8. - Records relating to an individual who is employed by an educational agency or institution that are made and maintained in the normal course of business; related exclusively to the individual in that individual's capacity as an employee; and are not available for any other purpose.
 However, records relating to an individual in attendance at an educational agency or institution who is employed as a result of his or her status as a student are education records. - Records on a student who is 18 years of age or older, or is attending an institution of postsecondary education, that are made or maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in his or her professional capacity; made, maintained, or used only in connection with treatment of the student; and disclosed only to individuals providing the treatment.
-For the purposes of this definition, "treatment" does not include remedial educational activities or activities that are a part of the program of instruction at the agency or institution. - Records created or received by an educational agency or institution after an individual is no longer a student in attendance congrature of the individual's attendance as a studender.
-John D. Barge, State School Superintendent - Updated January 2014 Grades on peer-graded papers before they are callected and recorded by a teacher.
-Page 2 of 21
+For the purposes of this definition, "treatment" does not include remedial educational activities or activities that are a part of the program of instruction at the agency or institution. - Records created or received by an educational agency or institution after an individual is no longer a student in attendance and that are not directly related to the individual's attendance as a student. - Grades on peer-graded papers before they are collected and recorded by a teacher.